Kubekk/louply_docs/README.md

 ## Create an Account

 To get started with Louply, visit the Louply Customer Portal and register for a new account.
-Fill out the required information, including your company name, email address, and a secure password.
+Fill out the required information, including your **company name**, **email address**, and a **secure password**.
+You can also provide your Slack **workspace name** and **workspace ID**, but this information is optional.
+If you don't have this information or don't want to provide it at this time, you can skip this step and provide it later.

+``Note:`` If you're not sure how to find your Slack workspace ID, you can follow the steps outlined in this guide: [**How to Get Slack Team ID**](how-to/how_to_get_slack_workspace_id.md).

+![Sign Up Screen](/logo/louply_register_full.png)

 After submitting your registration, you'll receive a confirmation email.
-Click the link in the email to verify your account and complete the setup process.
+Copy the verification code included in the email and enter it in the confirmation window on the customer portal to complete the account setup process.

-![Sign Up Screen](/logo/louply_register_full.png)

 ## Define Your Knowledge Sources